 Thermocycler.
-The core of the thermocycler is a 50 $\Omega$ , 5 W cement power resistor (280CR5-50-RC, Mouser, USA) and a computer fan blower (71P8674, Newark Element14).
+The core of the thermocycler is a 50 Ω , 5 W cement power resistor (280CR5-50-RC, Mouser, U.S.A.) and a computer fan blower (71P8674, Newark Element14).
 The fan nozzle was faced directly onto the resistor.
-To homogenize the temperature on the resistor surface we wrapped it with conductive copper tape (T118112, 3M) and commercial aluminum foil.
-The temperature was monitored in real-time with a NTC thermistor (B57540G0502+002, Epcos) connected to an analog-to-digital converter (ADC, MCP3008, Microchip).
-The heater and the blower are controlled with an algorithm that uses pulse width-modulation (PWM) integrated into a proportional integration derivative (PID) control.
+To homogenize the temperature on the resistor surface, we wrapped it with conductive copper tape (T118112, 3M) and commercial aluminum foil.
+The temperature was monitored in real-time with a NTC thermistor (B57540G0502 + 002, Epcos) connected to an analog-to-digital converter (ADC, MCP3008, Microchip).
+The heater and the blower are controlled with an algorithm that uses pulse width modulation (PWM) integrated into a proportional integration derivative (PID) control.
 See Figure S-1 for the circuit schematic and Figure S-2 for a photograph of the PCB.
-Additional information can be found in the Supporting information.
+Additional information can be found in the Supporting Information.
 The instrument is powered by a 24 V power supply (VCS50US24, XP Power).

-3D-Printing chassis.
-The 3D-parts for the instrument were designed in Inventor (2017 Student Edition, Autodesk) and fabricated with a 3D printer (Makerbot Replicator 2, USA).
-The instrument chassis consists of four items: a bottom enclosure that houses the PCB and the heater, a holder for the blower and for the LED, a casing for the CMOS camera, and an upper enclosure that holds the camera casing and blocks any ambient light from entering the system, see Figure S-3,4.
-The total printing time for these items, with the printing and travel speed set at 40 mm/s, was $\approx$ 20 h.
+3D Printing Chassis.
+The 3D parts for the instrument were designed in Inventor (2017 Student Edition, Autodesk) and fabricated with a 3D printer (Makerbot Replicator 2, U.S.A.).
+The instrument chassis consists of four items: a bottom enclosure that houses the PCB and the heater, a holder for the blower and for the LED, a casing for the CMOS camera, and an upper enclosure that holds the camera casing and blocks any ambient light from entering the system, see Figures S-3 and S-4.
+The total printing time for these items, with the printing and travel speed set at 40 mm/s, was ~20 h.
 The total weight of these 3D-printed parts is 110 g, equivalent to less than <US\$6.

-Optical setup and analysis.
-A 23.51m LED (475 nm, OSW-6303, Newark) was placed in the holder on the opposite site of the fan, at 10° over the horizontal plane in order to excite solutions inside the chip and to not contaminate the optical path of the CMOS camera.
+Optical Setup and Analysis.
+A 23.5 lm LED (475 nm, OSW-6303, Newark) was placed in the holder on the opposite site of the fan, at 10° over the horizontal plane in order to excite solutions inside the chip and to not contaminate the optical path of the CMOS camera.
 The emitted fluorescence was measured with a Raspberry Camera Module v2 that contains an 8.08MP RGB-CMOS sensor (IMX219, Sony).
-An optical band-pass filter ( $520 \pm 10$ nm, Wratten #58) was placed manually between the CMOS sensor and the lens of the camera module.
+An optical band-pass filter (520 ± 10 nm, Wratten #58) was placed manually between the CMOS sensor and the lens of the camera module.
 Detailed information on the optical setup and the development of a graphical user interface (GUI) are provided in the Supporting Information.

-Microdevice fabrication.
-Devices were designed in a CAD software (Inventor, 2017 Student Edition, Autodesk) and fabricated on a 3-mm thick poly(metyl methacrylate) (PMMA) sheet using a high-precision milling machine (MDX-40A, Roland DG, Germany).
-Further information on the cost and finishing of the microwells can be found in the Supplementary Information.
+Microdevice Fabrication.
+Devices were designed with CAD software (Inventor, 2017 Student Edition, Autodesk) and fabricated on a 3 mm thick poly(methyl methacrylate) (PMMA) sheet using a high-precision milling machine (MDX-40A, Roland DG, Germany).
+Further information on the cost and finishing of the microwells can be found in the Supporting Information.
 The acrylic device sat on top of the resistor surface with a thermistor placed in one of its wells.

-Quantitative PCR assay.
-Further details on the PCR assay performed in a benchtop thermocycler and our custom-made instrument can be found in the Supplementary Information.
+Quantitative PCR Assay.
+Further details on the PCR assay performed in a benchtop thermocycler and our custom-made instrument can be found in the Supporting Information.

-RESULTS AND DISCUSSIONS
+RESULTS AND DISCUSSION